ursl/tessie/README.md

 ./tessie
 ```

-## hints for operating tessie from a remote computer
+## Hints for operating tessie from a remote computer
 In a shell on your computer `laptop`, do
 ```shell
 laptop>ssh -Y "coldbox" (or whatever hostname your Raspberry Pi has; assuming you have a login there)